-Student committees were relaunched and very successful in driving school improvement.
-These include a Pastoral Committee, School Council, Sixth Form Council, Sports Committee and Health & Well-Being Committee.
-Sixth Form Subject Ambassadors worked hard to promote their subjects to younger students and our Sixth Form to younger student mentoring scheme grew (post-Covid) to support students who need extra help.
+Student committees continued to be successful in driving school improvement.
+These include a Pastoral Committee, School Council, Sixth Form Council, Sports Committee and Health & Well Being Committee.
+Sixth Form Subject Ambassadors worked hard to promote their subjects to younger students and our Sixth Form to younger student mentoring scheme grew (post Covid) to support students who need extra help.

 NGHS continued to support the Local Authority in many ways including membership of the Headteacher in Schools Forum (Finance) and Strategic Leaders Group.
-We also secured £20,000 of funding to support the purchase of our new PE Lodge as well as funding for a Reading Room from a private company.
+The Headteacher has also been approached to offer support to a local Trust to deliver school improvement.